 Immediately prior to the completion of this offering, our issued and outstanding share capital will consist of Class A ordinary shares and Class B ordinary shares.
 Holders of Class A ordinary shares and Class B ordinary shares have the same rights except for voting and conversion rights.
-Each Class A ordinary share will be entitled to one vote, and each Class B ordinary share shall be entitled to 15 votes on all matters subject to a vote at general meetings of our company.
-Each Class B ordinary share shall be convertible into Class A ordinary share at any time at the option of the holder thereof.
-Class A ordinary shares shall not be convertible into Class B ordinary shares under any circumstances.
+Each Class A ordinary share will be entitled to one vote, and each Class B ordinary share will be entitled to 15 votes.
+Each Class B ordinary share will be convertible into Class B ordinary shares under any circumstances.